HBCUs capitalize on growing interest by adding sport options

 Division II Bluefield State has been the busiest — the West Virginia school has added 13 sports since 2020.

 Smaller schools are making moves, too.
-Fisk University, located in Nashville, added women’s gymnastics last season.
+Fisk University in Nashville, Tennessee, added women’s gymnastics last season.
 Talladega College (Alabama) is slated to add women’s gymnastics as early as this fall.

 HBCU administrators say the new sports fill a need, noting that Black parents are increasingly choosing different, “non-traditional” options for their children.
 Sports such as gymnastics, lacrosse and volleyball have gained more Black competitors at the NCAA level in recent years, and HBCUs are adapting by increasing their offerings.